MisokralPanovic/RNAseq/README.md

     ## Warning in DESeqDataSet(se, design = design, ignoreRank): some variables in
     ## design formula are characters, converting to factors

-2. Set `untreated` copndition as reference.
+2. Set `untreated` condition as reference.

 ``` r
 dds$Condition <- relevel(dds$Condition, ref = "untreated")